-Thoracentesis is also known as pleural fluid analysis.
-Thoracentesis is a procedure in which a needle is inserted through the back of the chest wall into the pleural space (a space that exists between the two lungs and the interior chest wall) to remove fluid or air.
+Thoracentesis, also known as pleural fluid analysis, is a procedure in which a needle is inserted through the back of the chest wall into the pleural space (a space that exists between the two lungs and the anterior chest wall) to remove fluid or air.
 Pleural fluid analysis is the microscopic and chemical lab analysis of the fluid obtained during thoracentesis.

 Thoracentesis may be performed for diagnostic and/or therapeutic reasons.
 The diagnostic use of a thoracentesis involves pleural fluid analysis to distinguish between exudate, which may result from inflammatory or malignant conditions, and transudate, which may result from failure of organ systems that affect fluid balance in the body.
 This analysis aids in determining the cause of the abnormality.

 1. Position patient in the sitting position with arms and head resting supported on a bedside adjustable table.